zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.rst

 ************
 Introduction
 ************
-TF-M secure storage (SST) service implements PSA Protected Storage APIs.
+TF-M Secure Storage (SST) service implements PSA Protected Storage APIs.

 The service is backed by hardware isolation of the flash access domain and, in the current version, relies on hardware to isolate the flash area from non-secure access.
 In absence of hardware level isolation, the secrecy and integrity of data is still maintained.

-The current SST service design relies on hardware abstraction level provided by TF-M. The SST service provides a non-hierarchical storage model, as a filesystem, where all the assets are managed by linearly indexed list of metadata.

 The SST service implements an AES-GCM based AEAD encryption policy, as a reference, to protect data integrity and authenticity.

+SST reuses the non-hierarchical filesystem provided by the TF-M Internal Trusted Storage service to store encrypted, authenticated objects on the external flash device.

 The design addresses the following high level requirements as well: